Kansas State vs. LSU Texas Bowl NCAA Football Odds, Plays and Insights | January 4, 2022

 LSU Stats and Trends

-- The Tigers have an against the spread record of 3-2-1 in their six games as an underdog of 1 point or more this season.
+- The Tigers have an against the spread record of 3-2-1 in their six games as an underdog of 1 point or more this year.

-- LSU's games this year have hit the over on four of 11 set point totals (36.4%).
+- LSU's games this year have eclipsed the over/under four times in 11 opportunities (36.4%).

-- The Tigers rack up 27.1 points per game, six more than the Wildcats surrender (21.1).
+- This season the Tigers score six more points per game (27.1) than the Wildcats give up (21.1).

-- When LSU puts up more than 21.1 points, it is 4-3 against the spread and 6-1 overall.
+- LSU is 4-3 against the spread and 6-1 overall in games when it puts up more than 21.1 points.

-- When LSU churns out over 348 yards, the team is 3-3 against the spread and 4-3 overall.
+- LSU is 3-3 against the spread and 4-3 overall when the team totals over 348 yards.

-- The Tigers have turned the ball over 13 times, two fewer times than the Wildcats have forced turnovers (15).
+- This season the Tigers have 13 turnovers, two fewer than the Wildcats have takeaways (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.